ab-cio/anagram/README.md

 * File containing a list of unique lowercase words, one per line.

 ## Design
-The anagram finder is designed with a one-time initialization cost of finding and caching the anagrams of all words.
+* The anagram finder is designed with a one-time initialization cost of finding and caching the anagrams of all words.
 As such, it is optimized for fast successive lookups of anagrams of individual words.
+* Python 3.x is used since 2.x is legacy.
+An example of an utilized enhancement from 3.x is an improved `super()` built-in function.

-The sort order of the word list is preserved in the returned anagrams.
+* The sort order of the word list is preserved in the returned anagrams.
 Using a sorted word list will ensure that the returned anagrams are also sorted.
+* Several complementary static analysis tools were used to improve code quality.
+These were `pycodestyle` (formerly `pep8`), `pydocstyle`, `pylint`, `mccabe` and `vulture`.

 ## Clone
 ```